Letting others know about the funeral can be overwhelming, especially if you have a lot of people to tell and you want to tell them quickly.

 You may wish to place acknowledgement notices after the funeral, thanking people who have supported you through this difficult time.

-Your local Southern Co-operative Funeral Director can organise all of the funeral and acknowledgement notices on your behalf and advise you on the local newspapers available.
+Your local Southern Co-op Funeral Director can organise all of the funeral and acknowledgement notices on your behalf and advise you on the local newspapers available.

-The Southern Co-operative Funeralcare offers every client a free online tribute service, a secure online place for family and friends to communicate the details of the funeral and celebrate the life of a loved one.
+Southern Co-op offers every client a free online tribute service, a secure online place for family and friends to communicate the details of the funeral and celebrate the life of a loved one.

 An online tribute is the perfect way to bring your most treasured photographs, videos and stories together, enabling you to remember and celebrate a special life with family and friends across the world.